 CREATE provides broad consulting to assist districts, schools, and agencies in transformation that includes readiness planning, formulation and support of new policies and practices and support in implementing quality programming to nurture healthy, caring schools.
 Strong relational leadership that supports students as well as educators is essential and CREATE helps facilitate these skills through workshops and coaching with both administrators and teachers.
 CREATE partners with district or agency teams to transform systems for the best possible results.

-Mark Greenberg, Ph.D. holds The Bennett Endowed Chair in Prevention Research in Penn State’s College of Health and Human Development.
-He is the Founding Director of the Prevention Research Center for the Promotion of Human Development.
-He is one of the primary authors of The PATHS Curriculum and then has conducted research on its impact since 1981.
-He has supported the use of the PATHS® curriculum in most US states and over 20 countries throughout the world.
-He is a senior investigator on numerous national and international research projects including Fast Track, PROSPER, The Family Life Project, REDI, CARE, and PATHS® to Success.
-He is the author of more than 300 journal articles and book chapters on developmental psychopathology, well-being, and the effects of prevention efforts on children and families.
-He received the Research Scientist Award from the Society for Prevention Research in 2002 and the Society for Child Development Distinguished Contributions to Public Policy for Children Award in 2009, and the Presidential Award from the Society for Prevention Research in 2013.
-One of his current interests is how to help nurture awareness and compassion in our society.
+Mark Greenberg, Ph.D. is the Emeritus holder of The Bennett Endowed Chair in Prevention Research in Penn State’s College of Health and Human Development (he retired in 2019).
+He is the Founding Director of the Edna Bennett-Pierce Prevention Research Center .
+He is one of the primary authors of The PATHS® curriculum and has conducted research on its impact since 1981.
+Through his work with SEL Worldwide (www.selworldwide.org) he has supported the training and quality implementation of the PATHS® curriculum in the US and over 20 countries.
+He is a senior investigator on national and international research projects including Fast Track, PROSPER, and CARE.
+He is the author of more than 300 journal articles and book chapters on well-being, and the effects of prevention efforts on children and families.
+He received the SRCD Distinguished Contributions to Public Policy for Children Award in 2009, and the Presidential Award from the Society for Prevention Research in 2013.
+He is one of the Founders on CASEL (www.casel.org), One of his current interests is how to help nurture awareness and compassion in our society.

-Joe has been working in the field of education for thirteen years serving as a middle and high school teacher and coach for nine years in Pennsylvania, Florida, and Ohio.
+Joe has been working in the field of education for fifteen years serving in the capacity of teacher and administrator.
 He currently is employed with the Cleveland Metropolitan School District as a Humanware/Social-Emotional Learning Manager.
-Joe also serves as the district lead for the Not on Our Watch anti-bullying program.
+Joe also serves as the district lead for the PATHS® curriculum, trauma informed care, and SEL coordinators.
 He initiated and brought emphasis on trauma-informed practice to the Cleveland Metropolitan School District and continues to be instrumental in deepening the work both inside and outside of the district.
-He is currently a Doctoral Candidate with a research emphasis on challenges and barriers that face urban middle school teachers with implementation of SEL in the classroom.
+His completed doctoral study centered on challenges and barriers that face urban middle school teachers with implementation of SEL in the classroom.

 Judith Nuss is a long-time educator: teacher, school leader, and Director of Social and Emotional Learning (SEL.)
-She is a SEL Specialist Consultant for the Collaborative for Academic, Social and Emotional Learning (CASEL), a consultant for CREATE specializing in Adult SEL, and an independent education consultant focusing on SEL.
+She is a consultant for CREATE specializing in Adult SEL, and an independent education consultant focusing on SEL.
 Judy promotes and supports effective implementation of SEL in districts, schools, and classrooms and in all grades, PK-12.
-She works in large urban school districts such as Austin, TX, Sacramento, CA, Cleveland,OH, Hillsborough County SD, FL, and El Paso Independent School District in TX as well as in smaller suburban districts/schools.
+She has worked as a CASEL consultant in large urban school districts such as Austin, TX, Sacramento, CA, Cleveland,OH, Hillsborough County SD, FL, and El Paso Independent School District in TX as well as in smaller suburban districts/schools.
 Additionally, Judy is a community psychologist integrating educational, social, cultural, and other influences in systems and groups to promote positive change in communities and empowerment for individuals.
 Judy is the proud and grateful grandmother of four grandchildren.